 Without a doubt, today, supermarkets play an important role in Mexico’s trade.
 Soriana, in its field, has achieved tremendous sales; and over the years was positioned in the minds of consumers as number one.
 This goal has been achieved through the redirection of efforts towards the market target by implementing functional and innovative strategies.
 Another important aspect is that Soriana has the cutting edge in e-commerce.
 Forty years after its foundation the company goes far beyond the expectations of its founders and today is among the most important companies in Mexico.

 El Puerto de Liverpool has retail stores and shopping centers located in Mexico’s largest cities.
 Technology, Sports, Home Electronics, Health and Beauty, Fashion and Baby care products are the main product categories.
-In 2013, the weakened consumer spending and increased competition threatened the business environment in Mexico.
-Liverpool responded these challenges by making a huge capital investment.
+In 2013, weakened consumer spending and increased competition threatened the business environment in Mexico.
+Liverpool responded to these challenges by making a huge capital investment.
 In 2013 they invested $ 878 million in the technology platforms and supply chain in order to sustain the growth and development.
 They are aware that online-shopping has become increasingly important in customers preference.
-They invested cash to decrease delivery time and improve search engine of the e-commerce site.They are continuously looking ways to better their current business.
+They invested cash to decrease delivery time and improve search engine of the e-commerce site.They are continuously looking for ways to better their current business.
 They plan to open 40-50 stores more in 2015, which means a growth rate of about 70%.
 Sustainable profitability is one of the pillars of their strategic thinking.

 More About the Market

 Marketing and showrooming are important tools in terms of creating sales.
 Half of Mexican Internet users seek offers online in social networks and 57 percent of Mexicans are researching the products before buying.
-Channels such as the online shopping websites or the social media are the main sources to gather information for the Mexicans.
-It is important supply good content to create an active user community.
+Channels such as online shopping websites or social media are the main sources to gather information for the Mexicans.
+It is important to supply good content to create an active user community.

 The increasing number of smartphones and tablets in Mexico is exceptionally big.
 It is expected to rise from the current 22.6% to 43.6% in 2017.
 Mexicans admit they would prefer mobile payments over the physical payments.
-Also the smartphone users purchase 3 times more things than uses with other devices.
+Also, the smartphone users purchase 3 times more things than uses with other devices.